 Key Takeaways:

-• Exchange-traded funds, known as ETFs, are popular investment vehicles that offer diversified exposure to various assets and sectors, and can be traded like stocks, as well.
+- Exchange-traded funds, known as ETFs, are popular investment vehicles that offer diversified exposure to various assets and sectors; they can be traded like stocks, as well.

-• Spot ETFs are designed to hold actual Bitcoin, providing direct exposure to its price movements, but are not yet approved by the US Securities and Exchange Commission (SEC) due to concerns about market manipulation and security risks.
+- Spot ETFs are designed to hold actual Bitcoin, providing direct exposure to its price movements.

-• Futures ETFs track Bitcoin’s price through futures contracts, which offers flexibility, but they come with a contract expiry, rollover, and other risks associated with the futures markets.
+- Futures ETFs track Bitcoin’s price through futures contracts, which offer flexibility, but they come with a contract expiry, rollover, and other risks associated with the futures markets.

-• Currently, multiple futures ETFs have been approved for the US market, while a dozen applications for spot ETFs are still pending.
+- Currently, multiple Bitcoin futures ETFs have been approved for the US market, while a dozen applications for spot ETFs are still pending.

 Check out Crypto.com’s new BTC to USD Converter.